 "Time to Make the Donuts"

-The campaign ran for 17 years, making it one of the longest‑running and most recognizable slogans in U.S. advertising history.
+The Longevity: The campaign ran for an astonishing 17 years, making it one of the longest-running and most recognizable campaigns in U.S. advertising history.
+Fred became a cultural institution.

 🇺🇸 Modern Branding (2006–Present)

-Launched in 2006, this slogan positioned Dunkin’ as essential to American daily life.
+The Concept: Launched in 2006, this slogan positioned Dunkin' as essential to American daily life.
+It was a bold declaration that went beyond coffee and donuts to suggest cultural centrality.

 📊 Comparison Table: Dunkin' Donuts Slogans